A Travel Price Comparison for Families, Couples, and Backpackers Oslo vs. Florence for Attractions, Food, Families, and Couples

 Oslo is a great place to explore.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.

-Visitors enjoy the nightlife and food when visiting the iconic city of Florence.
+Visitors enjoy the nightlife and food when visiting the historical city of Florence.
 Make sure you visit the old town while you're here.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 For some great organized tour ideas, see The Best Polar Tours & Cruises in Norway, The Best Northern Lights Tours in Norway, The Best Luxury Tours to Italy, and The Best Budget Tours to Italy.